Natural Soap: Shelf Life, Color & Scent

 - Why is my soap a lighter color than the website picture?

-- Why are the scents not as strong as other natural soaps I have tried?
+- Why are the scents not as strong as other soaps?

 I hope to answer these questions in this blog!